sds92/hse_science_tasks/simple_example/README.md

-## Base implementation of genetic alghoritm written on RUST
+## Base implementation of genetic algorithm written on RUST

 download RUST and run  ```cargo run```